THE GRACE OF JESUS CHRIST

 Names in the Book of Life

 (Illustration) For years, I have heard it said that when someone prays the sinner’s prayer and accepts Christ as their Savior that “a new name is written in the Lamb’s Book of Life.”
-Maybe you remember the old song, “There’s a New Name Written Down in Glory.”
-But actually, the Bible doesn’t say it happens that way.
+Maybe you remember the old song, “There’s a New name Written Down in Glory.”
+But actually, the Bible doesn’t say that’s how it happens.
 Your name was not scribed into the Lamb’s Book of Life when you became a Christian.
 And there is an interesting passage that illustrates this.

-In Luke 10, Jesus sent the Twelve Apostles and fifty-eight evangelists (70 in total) to preach the Good News and work miracles.
+In Luke 10, Jesus sent seventy disciples to preach the Good News and work miracles.
 When the seventy returned, they celebrated how demons were exorcised at their command.
 Do you remember how Jesus responded?
 He said in Luke 10:20, “Nevertheless, do not rejoice in this, that the spirits are subject to you, but rejoice that your names are written in heaven.”
 [ESV]

 (Insight) Do you know what this means?
 God did it this way, so He could pronounce us righteous even before the start of our course and not the end of our course when we had accumulated labors in his name.
 Grace doesn’t search for something meritorious at the end of our course to pronounce us righteous.
 A million years wouldn’t be enough time for us to work our way into Heaven.
 But the once-and-for-all sacrifice of Jesus, “the Lamb of God slain from the foundation of the world,” is enough!